 Celebrate the 10th Anniversary of the The Herb + Milly Iris Gallery with us!

-This fundraising event also marks the opening of a new art exhibition entitled L’dor V’dor: Carrying the Torch by metal artist Jeremy Iris-Williams, Herb and Milly’s grandson.
+The fundraising event on December 4 also marks the opening of a new art exhibition entitled L’dor V’dor: Carrying the Torch by metal artist Jeremy Iris-Williams, Herb and Milly’s grandson

 L’dor V’dor is a Hebrew expression meaning “from generation to generation.”
 This phrase encapsulates the notion of honoring one’s predecessors by passing on wisdom, traditions and stories.